-The 16th International Conference of the International Association for Computer Methods and Advances in Geomechanics will be held in Turin, Italy, 29 June - 4 July 2020.
-The aim of the conference is to give an up-to-date picture of the broad research field of computational geomechanics.
-Contributions from experts around the world will cover a wide range of research topics in geomechanics.
+The 16th International Conference of the International Association for Computer Methods and Advances in Geomechanics will be held in Turin, Italy, 1 July - 4 July 2020.

 IACMAG Board Officers